koalafarmer/Product-JPA/README.md

 1-Create a Spring Initializr project with JPA, H2, Spring Web, and Lombok dependencies.

 2-Create the JPA entity Product with the following attributes:
-      id of type Long
-      name of type String
-      price of type double
-      quantity of type int

 3-Configure the persistence unit in the application.properties file.

 4-Create the JPA Repository interface based on Spring Data.

 5-Test some product management operations:
-      Add products
-      View all products
-      View a product
-      Search for products
-      Update a product
-      Delete a product

 6-Migrate from H2 Database to MySQL.